sa4s-serc/LLM4ADR/README.md

 This repository contains codes and data for our paper [DRAFT-ing Architectural Design Decisions using LLMs](https://arxiv.org/abs/2504.08207)

-In this paper we cam up with a novel approach DRAFT (Domain Specific Retreival Augumented Few Shot fine Tuninng), to generate Architectural Design Decisions from Decision Contexts in ADRs (Architecture Decision Records).
+In this paper we propose a novel approach DRAFT (Domain-Specific Retreival Augumented Few-shot fine-Tuninng), to generate Architectural Design Decisions from Decision Contexts in ADRs (Architecture Decision Records).

 <br>